coursera/courier/swift/README.md

 * [ ] Move Poor Mans Source formatter into shared lib
 * [ ] Move TypedDefinitions class into shared lib
 * [ ] Add typed map key support (requires Equatable/Hashable)
+* [ ] Make CourierRuntime.swift available as a Pod?
 * [ ] Support recursively defined types (RecursivelyDefinedRecord.swift does not compile)
 * [ ] typerefs (anything left to do?)
 * [ ] custom types (what to do?)